The Center for Social Innovation at the University of Lodz is:

 Inga Kuźma, PhD, DSc, Associate Professor

-She practices engaged and interventionist anthropology, including action research and participatory action research.
+She engages in activist and interventionist anthropology, including action research and participatory action research.
+She collaborates with non-governmental organizations both in research and practice.

 From 2017 to 2024, she served as the head of the Center for Social Innovations at the University of Lodz (CEIN).